fidian/acss-live/README.md

                 l: '5px'
             }]

+            // Maybe you would like to use something that looks up colors?
+            // This technique will look up the "colors" property in the config
+            // and use that for shorthand values.
+You can specify any property.
+            // C() is a much shorter method of doing the same thing.
+            Color: ["color:$0", 'colors'],

             // Show an icon after a link, but only on the screen
             linkIcon: {
                 // A mapping that changes shorthand values into longer forms.